quailyquaily/quaily-i18n/CONTRIBUTING.md

 To reduce the workload of manual translation, we recommend using our AI translate tool [translate-cli](https://github.com/quailyquaily/translate-cli) to translate the content first.

+> [!NOTE]
+> 1. The `translate-cli` is a command-line tool that uses LLM to translate the content.
+It's not a web application, so you need to install it on your local machine.
+> 2. At the moment, the `translate-cli` only supports translating JSON files.

 Here is a quick command to translate the content of dashboard:

 ```bash